 (over the street from Aksaray Metro, near to Yusefpasa)

-Lahmacun is set to be a big trend in London this summer, with Zeren Wilson and Turkish chef Huyla Erdal to host a modern Turkish pop up, on Sunday 15th June.
+This summer, Zeren Wilson and Turkish chef Huyla Erdal will host a modern Turkish pop up, on Sunday 15th June.
 I predict this will be worth moving your summer holiday for.
 Follow @londonlahmacun for more details.